 Malawi market opened on 9th April with expectations of about 174m kgs for the sea-WHAT IS THE NUMBER OF GROWERS son.
-The first fortnight has been good with INVOLVED IN THE CURRENT SEASON a few complaints about prices that came mainly not on the performance of the market itself but rather of other factors outside and comparing to 2024 market which was an outlier in terms of pricing.
+The first fortnight has been good with mainly not on the performance of the market itself but rather of other factors outside and comparing to 2024 market which was an outlier in terms of pricing.